The Seattle Ghetto Story

 Some might say with the lack of opportunities turned people into the streets of the Seattle ghetto, while others would say the introduction to drugs or the national trend and popularity of nationwide gangs.

-Over the years the streets of the Seattle ghetto would create a various gangs of all racial backgrounds.
+Over the years the streets of the Seattle ghetto would create various gangs of all racial backgrounds.

 With the Seattle ghetto having many comparisons to other West Coast cities, the early 1990s gave reputations to the city’s housing projects and neighborhoods in places like the Central District or West Seattle.